CycloneDX/cyclonedx-javascript-library/README.md

 * Universal serializer that converts `Bom` data models to JSON string
 * Serializer that converts `Bom` data models to XML string:
   * Specific to _WebBrowsers_: implementation `XmlSerializer` utilizes browser-specific document generators and printers.
-  * Specific to _Node.js_: `XmlBaseSerializer` that already takes care of normalization and allows downstream to implement custom serializers tailored to their target environment.
+  * Specific to _Node.js_: `XmlBaseSerializer` that already takes care of normalization and BomRef-discrimination, allows downstream to implement custom serializers tailored to their specific _Node.js_ environment.
-    (In _Node.js_ there is no built-in capability for XML, so no common final serializer implementation can be done.)
+    (Background: In _Node.js_ there is no built-in capability for XML, so no common serializer implementation can be provided.)

 ## Installation